Luke 4

 Comments Luke 4:36

-The Lord has shown His authority over the dark side in this place.
-All people in that place have clearly seen the power of the Lord Himself; by His order, the dark obeyed.
+The Lord Jesus has shown His authority above the dark side in this place.
+All people in that place have clearly seen the power of the Lord Jesus Himself; by His order, the dark obeyed.
 All who were there were amazed at His power, but it did not stick with them long.

 And there went out the report concerning Him into every place of the surrounding region.